-Detail Comprehensive Income and Expenditure Statement £'000 Statement of Financial Position £' 000 Impact on total net expenditure £'000
+Detail Comprehensive Income and Expenditure Statement £'000 Balance Sheet Position £' 000 Impact on total net expenditure £'000

 Creditors 189.

 Expenditure (189) (189)

-[The accruals balance was overstated as sample testing of the creditors balances identified 4 errors.
+The accruals balance was overstated as sample testing of the creditors balances identified 4 errors.
 All errors resulted in an over accrual in the accounts.
 The error is immaterial

 Overall impact 189 (189) (189)